RobinNagpal/dodao-ui/tasks/all-tasks.md

 - [ ] when short video is opened, an ellipsis is shown with options (Edit, Edit SEO) but we dont have such ellipsis for tidbits/clickable demos
 - [ ] when video has been watched, its icon doesnt change to a tick
 - [ ] remove the priority field, its not working
+- [ ] if mandatory field left empty and saved, shows error message with the field but doesnt show an error toast

 # Tidbit Collections
 - [ ] Have a way to separate the tidbits and clickable demos so that its clear to the user